BreCaspian/AAAE-Dropout-Prediction/README.md

 | MLP                             | 90.00%   | 0.86       | 0.86          | 0.86         |
 | TabNet                          | 90.00%   | 0.86       | 0.86          | 0.86         |

-**TABLE I**
-*Performance comparison of all experimental models, with the average recall, precision, and F1 scores calculated as the arithmetic mean of values for classes 0 and 1.*

 ---